Welcome to Dr. Kate Brilakis' Learning Portal

 example: insulin

-if ligand = hormone
+if ligand is a hormone

 4. Cell Membrane Adhesion Proteins